 5. GREAT FALLS

-A short 20-30 minute drive North of DC will bring you to a wonderful national park filled with hiking trails, places to rock climb, excellent kayaking, and biking.
+A short 20-30 minute drive North of DC will bring you to 2 wonderful national parks filled with hiking trails, places to rock climb, excellent kayaking, and biking.

 The name Great Falls might be a little deceptive in that there is no true waterfalls.
 It is a section of the Potomac River that has some major rapids and they crash along some huge rocks.